Sahan-Pasindu/Simple-Student-Management-System/README.md

 # Simple Student Management System
+This web application is developed to serve as a system that can register students and manage them as an administration.
+It also contains a login system.
- using HTML, CSS, JS, PHP, MySQL
+Technologies | HTML, CSS, JS, PHP, MySQL.